How does this medication work? What will it do for me?

-Each soluble gelatin capsule, embossed "PD 237" contains ethosuximide 250 mg.
+Each soluble gelatin capsule, embossed "PD 237" contains 250 mg of ethosuximide.
 Nonmedicinal ingredients: D&C Yellow No. 10, FD&C Red No. 3, gelatin, glycerin, polyethylene glycol, and sorbitol.

-Each 5 mL contains ethosuximide 250 mg.
+Each 5 mL contains 250 mg of ethosuximide.
 Nonmedicinal ingredients: alcohol, citric acid anhydrous, FD&C Yellow No. 6, flavouring agents, glycerin, purified water, saccharin sodium, sodium benzoate, sodium citrate, sucrose, and vanillin.
 Gluten-, lactose-, parabens-, sulfite-, and tartrazine-free.

 How should I use this medication?